Particle-Network/particle-bundler-server/README.md

 npx jest rpc.controller.spec -t 'Gasless Basic' --chainId=${the chain you want to test}
 ```

-### 🧷 Custom the bundler config
+### 🧷 Customize the bundler config
 Set your configuration in **/src/configs/bundler-config.ts**.

 * CHAIN_SIGNER_MIN_BALANCE: the minimum balance of the signer, if the signer's balance is less than this value, the payment signer will automatically transfer the token to the signer.
 * CHAIN_VERIFYING_PAYMASTER_MIN_DEPOSIT: the minimum deposit of the paymaster, if the paymaster's deposit is less than this value, the payment signer will automatically transfer the token to the paymaster.

 ### 📝 Scripts
-deploy AA & Simple Account for a new chain
+Deploy AA & Simple Account for a new chain
 ```bash
 // set a signer in scripts/deploy-aa.ts